IAteNoodles/News_Summary/README.md

     ```

 4.  **Configure Environment Variables:**
     Create a `.env` file in the project root directory.
 This file will hold your sensitive information.
-Add the following variables:
+Add the following variables, adjusting the database values for your local PostgreSQL setup:

     ```
     SECRET_KEY='your-django-secret-key'
     NEWS_API_KEY='your-newsapi-key'

-    DATABASE_NAME='news-summary-db'
-    DATABASE_HOST='mongodb://localhost:27017/'
+    DB_NAME='news_summary_db'
+    DB_USER='your_postgres_user'
+    DB_PASSWORD='your_postgres_password'
+    DB_HOST='localhost'
+    DB_PORT='5432'
     ```
     *   You can generate a new Django `SECRET_KEY` using an online generator.
     *   Get your `NEWS_API_KEY` from [newsapi.org](https://newsapi.org/).